-- The Group Leader must ensure that the final list of pupils attending the visit (accounting for absences and withdrawals) is placed on the staffroom noticeboard and that copies are forwarded to the EVC and School Office - The Group Leader must ensure that he/she has a copy of the visit plan and all necessary contact numbers before departure - Packed lunches must be collected from the Kitchen.
-Note that the kitchen staff require two weeks prior notification for the provision of packed lunches - Ensure that all necessary equipment has been loaded onto the coach and that pupils and staff have the necessary personal equipment and documentation i.e., passports, in the case of overseas visits - Check and double check numbers on and off the bus, especially where the trip will contain several stops and disembarkations.
-Don't leave anyone behind, it's easy to do, this includes colleagues!
+- The Group Leader must ensure that the final list of pupils attending the visit (accounting for absences and withdrawals) is placed on the staffroom noticeboard or shared with staff via email and that copies are forwarded to the EVC and School Office - The Group Leader must ensure that he/she has a copy of the visit plan and all necessary contact numbers before departure - Packed lunches must be collected from the Kitchen.
+Note that the kitchen staff require two weeks prior notification for the provision of packed lunches - Ensure that all necessary equipment has been loaded onto the coach and that pupils and staff have the necessary personal equipment and documentation, i.e. passports/visas, in the case of overseas visits - Check and double check numbers on and off the bus, especially where the trip will contain several stops and disembarkations.
+Don't leave anyone behind (it's easy to do!), this includes colleagues!